eddiethedean/mock-spark/docs/mock_spark_features.md

 ## Migration Guide

-### From mock-spark Convenience APIs to PySpark-Compatible
+### From sparkless Convenience APIs to PySpark-Compatible

-If you have code using mock-spark convenience APIs and want to make it PySpark-compatible:
+If you have code using sparkless convenience APIs and want to make it PySpark-compatible:

-**Before (mock-spark only):**
+**Before (sparkless only):**
 ```python
 spark._storage.create_schema("test_db")
 schema = StructType([StructField("name", StringType())])